 For example, both of my kids have trouble going to bed at night.
 In these cases, Mittens might leave a note to say how important sleep is for the body to grow.
 Or she could leave a candy cane under their pillows with the reassuring promise of sweet dreams from now on.
 You might think Mittens is just full of excuses.
 I think Mittens is helping my kids cope.

 When it comes to discipline, Mittens knows how to make her mark.
 She not only leave notes when they aren’t acting like the fine, beautiful citizens of the world that I know my kids can be, but she tells them what she expects of them.
 And if you must know, she requires of them the same good-natured, well-mannered stuff I require of them.
 Here again, you might just think Mittens is full of crap.
-I think I’m going to make a t-shirt with her face on it that reads, “Mittens is my spirit animal!”
+I think I’m going to make a tee shirt with her face on it that reads, “Mittens is my spirit animal!”

 Her notes know no boundaries.
 She puts them under pillows or slips them into lunch boxes.
 Mittens is everywhere!
-(Okay, I know.
+(Ok, I know.
 It’s creepy.
 But it works!)
 Recently, she informed my older daughter that if she didn’t eat all of her yoghurt, Santa would be receiving a negative report.
 Turns out, my daughter loves yoghurt now.
-When my younger daughter was still having trouble using in the potty, Mittens told her “Even Santa poos in a toilet.”
+When my younger daughter was still having trouble pooping in the potty, Mittens told her “Even Santa poos in a toilet.”
 Ok, that note didn’t exactly do the trick.
 (If you must know, it really just prompted a whole discussion on the colour of Santa’s poo.)

 I would be lying, of course, if I didn’t tell you that I do have momentary pangs of guilt about farming the parenting out to Mittens.
-But I so rarely get a break from being “on” with my kids.
+But as a mum, I so rarely get a break from being “on” with my kids.
 And, let’s face it, I feel guilty when I forget to bring in school snack or send my daughter to school with the sniffles or when I don’t turn in a permission slip on time…You know what?
 Mittens should carry some of the burden!
 I have to milk this for as long as possible!

 Man, January is really going to suck.

-Images: Meredith Franco Meyers
+Photos: Meredith Franco Meyers